Skip to the main content.

 Building a solid real estate financial model in a spreadsheet is like crafting an intricate machine.
 Every gear, or in this case, component, needs to fit perfectly for the entire system to function smoothly.
 It's about getting into the nitty-gritty details that make up a comprehensive analysis.

-Constructing Cash Flow Projections with DCF
+Constructing cash flow projections with DCF

 The cornerstone of any investment opportunity is how much cash it will generate—enter discounted cash flow (DCF).
 This technique uses key components such as assumptions about rent growth rates and property taxes to create projections that can help reveal whether an investment opportunity is gold or garbage.